yolken/yolken-blog/site/_posts/2021-01-01-quitting-a-new-job.md

 At Stripe and each of my jobs before that, I had had a short commute to a beautiful office, and got to experience the instant gratification associated with developing purely software-based products.
-Now, I was stuck taking a crowded train to a dark office littered with hardware parts, working on a product that would take years to reach its full potential due to pesky little things like manufacturing, regulatory approval, and road safety.
+Now, I was stuck taking a crowded train to a dark office littered with hardware parts, working on a product that would take many years to reach mass-market adoption due to pesky little things like manufacturing and road safety.

 I had left Stripe seeking an upgrade, but instead I got a downgrade.
 And, while minor improvements were possible, it seemed unlikely that things would completely change for the better in the near